bright/new-www/content/our-areas/pos-software-development.md

 ---
 ## what we offer as a leading POS development company

 For over 12 years, we have been designing and building **custom POS systems** for hospitality, particularly restaurants, as well as retail businesses.
-As an experienced **POS software development company**, we specialize in **custom POS software development** to meet your unique business needs.
+As an experienced **POS digital products agency**, we specialize in **custom POS software development** to meet your unique business needs.
 What can we do for you?